 3. Enjoy the Bars and Restaurants

-The Old City is home to some of the best bars and restaurants in Barcelona.
+The Old Town is home to some of the best bars and restaurants in Barcelona.
 From traditional tapas bars to trendy cocktail lounges, there’s something for every taste and budget.

 Make sure to try some of the local specialties, including any one of the 1,000 different types of tapas you can find throughout the neighborhood.